 Elevator access is available to all levels of Andrew Jackson Hall and Andrew Johnson Theater.
 Elevator access is only available on the Orchestra levels of James K. Polk Theater and War Memorial Auditorium.
 There is no elevator access to the upper levels of James K. Polk or War Memorial Auditorium.
 Braille signage is in the elevators leading to Andrew Jackson Hall, James K. Polk Theater, and Andrew Johnson Theater.

-Wheelchairs are available at no cost for use at any theater at TPAC and at War Memorial Auditorium with advanced notice on a “first come, first served” basis.
-To request assistance with special needs or to reserve a wheelchair, contact our Accessible Services team at least two days prior to the performance you plan to attend.
+Wheelchairs are available at no cost for use at any theater at TPAC and at War Memorial Auditorium.
+Please request at least two days prior to the performance you plan to attend, as availability is on a “first come, first served” basis.
+To request assistance with special needs or to reserve a wheelchair, contact our Accessible Services team.
 Staff members are happy to meet patrons at the curb at the main entrance to provide assistance as needed during your time at TPAC.

 Wheelchair and Limited Mobility Seating

 Seating next to a companion is available to patrons who use wheelchairs.
 When buying tickets to a performance at TPAC, let the ticket agent know that a guest is attending with a wheelchair.
 Trained staff and volunteers are available to assist with seating and accommodating mobility devices.

 In Andrew Jackson Hall, wheelchair accessibility is available in the back of the Orchestra level in rows Y and Z. Seats in these rows can be removed to accommodate a wheelchair or left in place for a companion.
 Other limited mobility seating is available in the Tier level of Jackson Hall, accessible by elevator.
 Patrons can access rows E and P of the Tier without crossing interior stairs.